Zaozerskikh/black_and_white/README.md

     <h5> proprety file settings: </h5>

     - test_image - image to be sent (/test_image.jpg by default)
-    - request_count - count of requests to be sent (300 requests by default)
+    - request_count - count of requests to be sent (400 requests by default)
     - interval_between_requests - interval between sending (0ms by default)
+    - test_time - performance measurement time (60 seconds by default)